-- 4.8 Applicants will not be accepted on to the Housing Register where it is decided that the applicant, or a member of the household with whom the applicant would usually reside, has behaved unacceptably. - 4.9 Examples of unacceptable behaviour could include: - Significant3 rent or mortgage arrears or breach of tenancy obligations where no attempt is being made to repay the debt or remedy the breach; - Cautioned or convicted of a nuisance, anti-social or violent offence; - Subject to an injunction under the Anti-social Behaviour, Crime and Policing Act 2014 or an Anti-Social Behaviour Order (ASBO) or equivalent; - Conduct likely to cause serious nuisance, annoyance or harassment to neighbours; - Using accommodation or allowing it to be used for immoral or illegal purposes; - Fraudulent or duplicitous behaviour to obtain accommodation; - Serious damage to or neglect of a property by the tenant or other occupants; or - Committing violent or anti-social behaviour, or domestic, racist or other abuse.
+- 4.8 Applicants will not be accepted on to the Housing Register where it is decided that the applicant, or a member of the household with whom the applicant would usually reside, has behaved unacceptably. - 4.9 Examples of unacceptable behaviour could include: - Significant rent or mortgage arrears or breach of tenancy obligations where no attempt is being made to repay the debt or remedy the breach; - Cautioned or convicted of a nuisance, anti-social or violent offence; - Subject to an injunction under the Anti-social Behaviour, Crime and Policing Act 2014 or an Anti-Social Behaviour Order (ASBO) or equivalent; - Conduct likely to cause serious nuisance, annoyance or harassment to neighbours; - Using accommodation or allowing it to be used for immoral or illegal purposes; - Fraudulent or duplicitous behaviour to obtain accommodation; - Serious damage to or neglect of a property by the tenant or other occupants; or - Committing violent or anti-social behaviour, or domestic, racist or other abuse. - 4.10 Cases will be considered on an individual basis.
+The following criteria will be applied in determining whether an applicant (this includes existing Council tenants) is excluded from being able to go on the Housing Register for rehousing because of their unacceptable behaviour:

-$^{^3}$ For example, those with amounts exceeding £1,000 may be disqualified from the Housing Register until the amount has been reduced to below £1,000 or consecutive payments for 26 weeks have been made, unless there are agreed extenuating special circumstances.
+&lt;sup>2 For example, those with amounts exceeding £1,000 may be disqualified from the Housing Register until the amount has been reduced to below £1,000 or consecutive payments for 26 weeks have been made, unless there are agreed extenuating special circumstances.

-- 4.10 Cases will be considered on an individual basis.
-The following criteria will be applied in determining whether an applicant (this includes existing Council tenants) is excluded from being able to go on the Housing Register for rehousing because of their unacceptable behaviour: - There must be reliable evidence of unacceptable behaviour; - In normal circumstances the behaviour concerned should have occurred within the last two years.
+- There must be reliable evidence of unacceptable behaviour; - In normal circumstances the behaviour concerned should have occurred within the last two years.
 In cases of a more serious nature, for example those involving criminal prosecution, a longer timescale may be appropriate; and - There must be reasonable grounds for believing that the behaviour could continue or be repeated.
-For example, the applicant may have issued threats or there might be a history of repeat offending. - 4.11 The decision as to whether to exclude an applicant from the Housing Register on the basis of unacceptable behaviour, be this due to the applicant's behaviour or the behaviour of a member of the household with whom the applicant would usually reside, will be made by the Shropshire Council's Head of Service Housing, Resettlement and Independent Living.
+For example, the applicant may have issued threats or there might be a history of repeat offending. - 4.11 The decision as to whether to exclude an applicant from the Housing Register on the basis of unacceptable behaviour, be this due to the applicant's behaviour or the behaviour of a member of the household with whom the applicant would usually reside, will be made by the Shropshire Council's Head of Service -Housing, Resettlement and Independent Living.